johndaviddunlap/jdbc-simple/README.md

 * Small and very lightweight.
 No transitive dependencies will be added to your project
 * Query API which eliminates JDBC boiler plate without getting in your way
 * Binds query results to Java objects
+* Compatible with existing applications which already use the JDBC API

 # Documentation
 * [Javadoc](https://cdn.rawgit.com/johndunlap/jdbc-simple/gh-pages/index.html)